chandan-pal/Hibernate_Learnings/Hibernate_Notes.md

 **Detached**   : Once the session is closed, hibernate stops tracking for any changes in the object, and the object is called detached object

+## Hibernate Caching
+The performance of the database access is handled using caching techniques.
+Following are the two different caching techniques available in the hibernate.
+First Level Caching is the default caching in hibernate.
+It executes query at the end of the transaction to reduce the interaction with the DB.
+It is associated with the session object.\
+Second Level Caching is associated with the SessionFacory object.
+It loads the entity objects at the SessionFacory level while executing a transaction.
+As a result, those objects are available to the entire application and do not bound to a single user.
+Second level caching is configured in hibernate.cfg.xml file.\
+Following are the popular open source cache implementations
+- EH Cache (Easy Hibernate Cache)
+- OS Cache
+- Swarm Cache
+- JBoss Tree Cache
+- Infinispan